zoxpx/pxdocs/content/reference/CLI/role.md

 *   __system.admin:__ can run any command
 *   __system.view:__ can only run read-only commands
 *   __system.user:__ can only access volume lifecycle commands
+*   __system.public:__ similar to system.user, but for public volumes only.

+All of these roles are immutable, except for system.public.
+Admins may [update the system.public role](/reference/cli/role/#updating-the-system-guest-role) to change how Portworx RBAC handles unauthenticated users.

 ## Custom Roles